BackupTheBerlios/istuff-svn/trunk/ProxyLauncher/README.txt

 	* Windows User:
 		Execute the startWin.bat from this
 		directory.

-		If Java is installed, just doubleclick
+	* All Users:
-		the iStuff.jar file.
+		In most cases you are able to just doubleclick the iStuff.jar file.

+Hint for Mac users: Just put the whole iStuff folder into your Application folder and start by using the iStuff.app

-Make sure, that your JVM is Java5.0 compliant and have the bin dirctory of your java in your PATH variable.
+Make sure, that your JVM is Java5.0 (aka java 1.5.0) compliant and have the bin dirctory of your java in your PATH variable.

 __Installing the Quarz Composer plugins__